Tehreek-e-Jafaria (Pakistan): Sanctions

 On January 12, 2002, the TJP was banned along with three terrorist organizations, by the government of Pakistan.

 The TJP was banned twice by Pervez Musharraf's government and in January 2002, its leaders were arrested.
 The T.J.P. was banned again on November 5, 2011, while Pakistan's Shias experienced increasing attacks since 2005 by the Pakistani Taliban, Sipah-e-Sahaba, Lashkar-e-Jhangvi, Jundullah and Turkistan Islamic Party.

 Although TJP had been designated as a "terrorist organisation", Qazi Hussain Ahmad, a senior member of Pakistani Parliament and the leader of Jamaat-e-Islami, Pakistan's oldest Islamist party, said the banned groups have no ties with the militants.
 He notes that one organization is part of the Muttahida Majlis-e-Amal, the major opposition alliance of religious parties, which also includes Ahmad's group against Pervaiz Musharraf.

-In March 2024, Punjab Counter-Terrorism Department (CTD) claimed to have conducted 229 intelligence-based operaions in different districts of Punjab to thwart incidents of terrorism, in which 228 suspects were picked and interrogated.
+In March 2024, Punjab Counter-Terrorism Department (CTD) claimed to have conducted 229 intelligence-based operations in different districts of Punjab to thwart incidents of terrorism, in which 228 suspects were picked and interrogated.
 Of them, 23 alleged terrorists were arrested with weapons, explosives and other prohibited materials.
 The suspects allegedly belong to the banned militant outfits Al-Qaeda, Tehreek-i-Taliban Pakistan, Baloch Liberation Army, Lashkar-i-Jhangvi, Sipah-e-Sahaba Pakistan, Tehreek-i-Jafaria Pakistan and Jaish-i-Mohammed.

 In September 2024, according to a spokesman of Pakistan Counter Terrorism Department, CTD Punjab carried out 475 intelligence-based operations in different districts of Punjab in order to prevent terrorism attacks, during which 475 individuals were interrogated while 33 suspects possessing weapons, explosives, and other prohibited materials, were arrested.
 The arrested suspects belonged to banned organizations, isuch as Sipah-e-Sahaba Pakistan, Fitnal Khwarji (Pakistani Taliban), Lashkar-e-Jhangvi, the 133 Brigade, Tehreek-e-Jafaria Pakistan, Al-Qaeda, Jamaat-ul-Ahrar, [retired/former] Zainebiyoun Brigade and others.
 They had been arrested during operations conducted in: Gujranwala, Hafizabad, Mianwali, Bahawalpur, Nankana Sahib, Lahore, Khushab, Jhang, Attock, Sargodha, Sheikhupura, Faisalabad, Bahawalnagar, Rawalpindi, Bhakkar, Hafizabad, Narowal, Attock, Sahiwal and Rahim Yar Khan, according to the CTD Punjab spokesperson.
 As per a list provided by the CTD of the 33 suspects, eight of them, the highest number, had been arrested from Lahore.
 During the operations, 4,895 grams of explosives, 2 hand grenades, 2 IEDs (improvised explosive devices), 26 detonators, 73 feet of safety fuse wire, 4 pistols, 19 bullets, 17 pamphlets of banned organizations, 7 magazines, 15 boxes, 121 pamphlets, 156 stickers, 4 receipt books, 2 mobile phones and Rs 99,660 in cash had been recovered from the suspects.